LetsPlayNow/Udacity730-SVHM-recognition/README.md

-# Udacity730-SVHM-recognition
-## Recognize house numbers with tensorflow
+# Recognize street view house numbers with tensorflow
 ![][svhn image]

 This is a final project for [Udacity 730 course (Deep Learning)][udacity course].